roniemartinez/custom-jinja2-extension-example/markdowns/ABOUT.md

 My first open-source project is [libqpsd](https://github.com/roniemartinez/libqpsd)📸, a PSD (Photoshop Document) & PSB (Photoshop Big) Plugin for Qt/C++ (Qt4/Qt5).
 After **libqpsd**'s success, I started writing other libraries for Qt/C++.

-When I was introduced to the Python programming language, I started to love💖 it and made several open-source projects.
+When I was introduced to the Python programming language, I started to love it 💖 and made several open-source projects.
 You can find all my projects on [Github](https://github.com/roniemartinez?tab=repositories&type=source)

-I started writing✍️ blogs about [Python](https://www.python.org) programming  in order to share my experiences developing various applications.
+I started writing✍️ blogs about [Python](https://www.python.org) programming  in order to share my  knowledge and experience developing various applications.

 ## My Projects